Chronic Fatigue Syndrome

 Which CFS symptoms are associated with loss of speech?

 When trying to understand the Chronic Fatigue Syndrome symptom of speech loss, it helps to identify which other symptoms may be contributing to the problem.
-This understanding then provides clues about how to help the person with CFS to manage their communication problems.
+This understanding provides clues about how to help the person with CFS to manage their communication problems.

 Speech problems can